RomeoMangena/RomeoMangena/README.md

 - 👋 Hi, I’m @RomeoMangena
-- 👀 I’m interested in Data Analytics and Artificial Intelligence
+- 👀 I’m interested in Software Development ,Data Analytics and Artificial Intelligence
-- 🌱 I’m currently (20222) final year Bachelor of  Science in Mathematics and Computational and Applied Mathematics
+- 🌱 I’m currently (20222) final year Bachelor of  Science in Mathematics and Computer Science
 - 💞️ I’m looking to collaborate on Projects that involve Data Analytics
 - 📫 How to reach me (email) mangenaromeom98@gmail.com